How Do Air Conditioners Work?

 - The heat is then released into the outdoor air as the refrigerant returns to a liquid state.

-This cycle continues until your home has reached the desired temperature.
+This cycle continues until your home has reached the desired temperature, offering you quiet, efficient comfort.

 Many homes in North America rely on split-system air conditioners, often referred to as “central air.”
-Central air conditioning systems include a number of components and do more than just cool the air inside.
-They also can control humidity, air quality and airflow within your home.
+Central air conditioning systems include a number of components and do much more than just cool the air inside.
+Engineered for advanced comfort, they also can control humidity, improve air quality, and manage airflow seamlessly within your home.
 So before we answer the question of how do air conditioners work, it will be helpful to know what makes up a typical system.

 - a thermostat that controls system operation